Translation, being a subjective affair, requires stringent practices and procedures in place to ensure the translation is as best as it can be.

 Step One – Translation

-Source material should always be translated by the most appropriate translator.
-This will always be a native speaker of the language but other factors also need to be taken into consideration such as the translator’s background, skills, country of residence and experience in the subject matter.
+Source material should always be translated by the most appropriate and qualified translator, to ensure an accurate translation.
+This will always be a qualified, native speaker of the language but other factors also need to be taken into consideration such as the translator’s specialisms, qualifications and skills the subject matter.
 Translations should always be natural and sound as if the text was originally written in the language rather than being a stiff translation from another language.
-It should also be stylistically in keeping with the tone, specifications and target audience identified in the client's brief.
+It should also be stylistically in keeping with the tone, specifications and target audience identified in the client’s brief.

 Step Two – Editing